 - Travel and related expenses (transportation, lodging, meals, etc., subject to New York State Comptroller’s Rules and Regulations regarding travel).

-- Salaries, stipends, or income to compensate the applicant or any other person.
+- Salaries, stipends or income to compensate the applicant or another person.

 - Expenses related to a course, internship or a project or activity that are part of an applicant’s degree program.

 - Purchasing equipment, software, consumable or non-consumable supplies.

 - Be employed full-time or part-time as a teaching assistant or graduate assistant for the duration of the project or activity.

 - Submit a completed application to the Professional Development Committee no later than the designated deadline in the Professional Development Program Guidelines.

 The Application must include the following: